Rajdip-Pal/sketch-verse/README.md

-# HackWars - A Multiplayer Drawing & Guessing Game
+# Sketch Verse - A Multiplayer Drawing & Guessing Game

 Welcome to **HackWars**!
 This is a multiplayer game where players can draw and guess words.
 It features two main modes: drawing mode and jamming mode.
 The goal is to guess the word based on the drawing, earning points for correct guesses.